Information and discussion on all aspects of British photographic history

 Chloe Dewe Mathews, a young, rising British photographer, and highly regarded by Parr, spoke about her two recent projects documenting the Caspian Sea and the on-going Thames and the traditions and rituals associated with it.
 This latter work will be published by Aperture in 2018.

-Another of Britain’s, perhaps Manx would be more accurate, influential post 1970 photographers Chris Killip (left) gave an overview of his career from the perspective of having lived in the United States for the past twenty-six years.
+Another of Britain’s, perhaps Manx would be more accurate, influential post 1970 photographers Chris Killip (below, left) gave an overview of his career from the perspective of having lived in the United States for the past twenty-six years.
 He retold stories associated with the people he photographed on the Isle of Man and on the north-east and Cumbrian coasts: tough people, suspicious of incomers (and photographers), working in tough jobs associated with coal and fishing.
 Having re-investigated his own archive and discovering images that he had overlooked and never printed from he posed the question “who’s pictures are these?”.
 His, or the subjects and the communities in front of his camera?
 In Chris’s view it was clearly the latter.
 His distinctive photography and avoidance of particular subjects was, as he said, to avoid becoming becoming labelled a 'nature' or 'industrial' photographer.